binsarjr/binsarjr/README.md

   Author: binsarjr
   -->

 Hi, I am a informatic student at Universitas Amikom Yogyakarta.
 I am also a member and admin of the Indonesian IT community forum at IndoSec.
-Now I work at gi.co.id a company to design websites.
+Now I work at Neuversity as a mentor of students engineering and software engineer

 [![](https://img.shields.io/badge/Email-binsarjr121@gmail.com-red)](mailto:binsarjr121@gmail.com)
 [![](https://img.shields.io/badge/Age-18-green)](mailto:binsarjr121@gmail.com)